The best camping tents: for superb backcountry adventures

 If you're off on a wild camping adventure, lighter tents are the order of the day - just make sure you know how to stay warm in a tent if temps are low.
 However, if you're thru-hiking in the hills and mountains, you'll also need a tent that can repel the worst of the elements.

-No matter what adventures you have planned, before investing in a shelter, consider the following factors.
+So, before you start planning your camping trips and before investing in a shelter, consider the following factors.

 Performance